 Music has its place in history for more than a hundred years.
 It’s been around as a creative art since the birth of humankind, where the ancient nomads used to have ceremonious celebrations of their triumphs and landmark events.

 Even then, people found a way to create and deliver music.
-But a lot has changed as we move into the year 2020, where technology is one of the major advantages for creators.
+But a lot has changed as we move into the future, where technology is one of the major advantages for creators.

 The same goes for creative musicians.
 If you take a look at the best USB microphone market, you’ll understand what we’re talking about.

 But that’s just one case of a USB microphone.